andricicezar/fstar-io/dm4good/README.md

 - Factories for WPs of the form post → pre + monotonicity?

+- Maybe we can do as Catalin suggests for GuardedPDM using θ and maybe liftᵂ?

 ## Random notes

 - We can do DM for free constructions, but we have more flexibility with respect